yell0wsuit/ms-edge-letssurf/README.md

 On Chrome Android, a notification may appear at the bottom of the screen.

 ## Features
-- New code from Microsoft Edge v93.0.961.38.
+- New code from Microsoft Edge v95.
 - 3 game modes.
-- Keyboard, mouse and controller support.
+- Keyboard, mouse, touch and controller support.
 - Use ``localstorage`` for storing high score instead of ``chrome.send``, which is not present for client-side.
 - PWA support.
 You can install this game as an app to play offline.
 - Mobile support.
 The game is responsive to most screen sizes.
+- Show touch instructions for touch screens as default.